denten-books/plain-text/3-format.md

 ## Digital Formalisms

 Text shapes the human body in strange ways.
-After a lifetime of reading shoulders acquire a stooped countenance, as if the book was exerting pressure against the solar plexus.
-Eyesight deteriorates through continual exertion.
-Tendons and other supporting structures in the wrist swell from the repetitive stress of striking keys, working against the resistance of the mechanical letter.
+After a lifetime of reading shoulders begin to stoop as if books were exerting pressure against the solar plexus.
+Continual exertion deteriorates eyesight.
+Tendons and other supporting structures in the wrist swell from the repetitive stress of striking keys.
 The word takes its toll.
 A further profound change happens when we read and write along with the machine.
 As we interpret it, it interprets us.

 Machine learning algorithms track the speed by which readers advance from paragraph to paragraph, creating a "fingerprint" that points to markers of gender, age, race, ethnicity, and economic status.
-Algorithmic agents follow the movement of the eye and finger to direct the reader's attention and to understand how the human brain makes connections between topics.
+Algorithmic agents follow the movement of eye and finger to direct the reader's attention, and to understand how the human brain connects topics.
 Heat maps are drawn to represent the dynamics of boredom, fatigue, focus, and desire.
-Supervised training algorithms use our collective philological output---sorting and commenting---to learn how to classify information autonomously and to curate content that better suits our predilections.
+Supervised training algorithms use our collective philological output---sorting and commenting---to classify information autonomously and curate content suited to our predilections.

 Deep neural networks mimic the brain to build models of human behavior.
-These models are notoriously difficult to interpret as they are not themselves meant for human comprehension [@andrews_survey_1995; @karim_x-trepan:_2015].
-A vast archive of texts written by machines and for machines supports the tiny by comparison corpus of human-compatible literature.
+These models are notoriously difficult to interpret as they are not *intended* for human comprehension [@andrews_survey_1995; @karim_x-trepan:_2015].
+A vast archive of texts written by and for machines supports the tiny, in comparison, corpus of human-compatible literature.

 Despite its formative impact on the practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.
-Instead, we erroneously consign it to the ornamental "formatting" layer of document structure.
+Instead, we consign it to the ornamental "formatting" layer of document structure.
 We do so at our peril.
-More intrusive than passive decorative elements like fleurons, daggers, and pilcrows, the programmatic sign actively molds text to context.
+Unlike passive decorative elements---fleurons, daggers, and pilcrows---the programmatic sign actively molds text into context.
+Words are arranged in space.

 At the maximally blunt limit of its capabilities, format governs access.
-For example, a command can selectively render some words and sentences visible on the screen while suppressing others.
+For example, commands can render some words and sentences visible on the screen while suppressing others.
 The ability to hide text from view completely or to make it so small as to be illegible affects not just the style but the politics of text.
-Code determines its audience, privileging certain voices and modes of reading over others.
-It is in the sense of audience selection that the programmatic sign acquires its non-representational, tactical character.
+Code determines its audience, privileging certain voices and modes of reading.
+In this sense, the programmatic sign acquires its non-representational, tactical character.
 Stripped of references, resemblances, and designations the programmatic sign commands and controls.[^ln3-bdrld]